ontodev/cogs/README.md

 cogs add [path] -t "[title]"
 ```

-This does not add the table to the spreadsheet as a sheet - use `cogs push` to push all tracked local tables to the project spreadsheet.
+This does not immediately change the Google Sheet -- use `cogs push` to push all tracked local tables to the project spreadsheet.

 ### `apply`